FabiowQuixada/isml-linter/README.md

 npm run init:isml
 ```

+Alternatively, you can manually create a configuration file, make sure it is in the project root directory and has one of the following names: `ismllinter.config.js` or `.ismllinter.json`.

 You can disable any rule by removing it from the config file.
 You may also find these configuration options useful:

 | Config            | Description                              |